ImNoobGuy/newb-x-lmi/README.md

-# Newb X Legacy
+# Newb X LMI (Legacy More Improvement)

-**Newb X Legacy** is a RenderDragon successor to the legacy GLSL shader, [Newb Shader](https://github.com/devendrn/newb-shader-mcbe).
+**Newb X LMI** is a variant of a RenderDragon shader [Newb X Legacy](https://github.com/devendrn/newb-x-mcbe) successor to the legacy GLSL shader, [Newb Shader](https://github.com/devendrn/newb-shader-mcbe).
 It is an enhanced vanilla shader that focuses on being lightweight and having soft aesthetics.
 It supports Minecraft Bedrock 1.21+ (Windows/Android/iOS).

 > [!WARNING]
 > This is an experimental repository, breaking changes are made often.